isomerpages/moe-zhangdepri/_about-zps/School Rules and Regulations.md

     *   The school reserves the right to check on the mobile phones.
     *   The responsibility for the safeguarding of the mobile phone rests on the students and parents. <b>The school will not be responsible for any loss of mobile phones.</b>
     *   Inappropriate use of the mobile phone may result in its confiscation.
 All confiscated mobile phones will be handed over to the Student Management department for safe-keeping until a parent or guardian comes to the school to retrieve it.

+##### **11\.
+Use of School Facilities**

+*   Students should regard the school as their second home and treat the school property with care in order to maintain the school premises in good condition.
+Vandalism is a serious offence.

+*   Any accidental damage to any school property should be reported immediately to the teacher-in-charge or to the office.

+*   Students should practise proper restroom habits such as flushing the toilet and washing their hands properly after use.

+*   Students should not litter any part of the school premises at all times.

+*   The Staff Room is out of bounds to all students for security reasons.